PostHog/posthog.com/contents/tutorials/angular-analytics.md

 ## Capturing pageviews

 You might notice that moving between pages only captures a single pageview event.
 This is because PostHog only captures pageview events when a [page load](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event) is fired.
-Since Angular creates a single-page app, this event is only fired once.
+Since Angular creates a single-page app, this only happens once, and the Angular router handles subsequent page changes.

- If we want to capture every route change, we must write code to capture pageviews for each.
+If we want to capture every route change, we must write code to capture pageviews that integrates with the router.

 In `app-routing.module.ts`, import `Router`, `NavigationEnd`, and PostHog.
 Use these to set up a Router constructor that triggers a `$pageview` capture on `NavigationEnd` events like this: